What to do if you or someone you know is being bullied

 Speak to any member of staff you trust or one of the anti-bullying ambassadors and let them know that you would like further support.

-This year we have been working closely with 'Diana Award' and the 'Anti-Bullying Alliance' to focus further on our approach to anti-bullying, and I am delighted to announce that we have been awarded the prestigious 'Gold' status from the 'All Together' programme after they reviewed the progress made with our anti-bullying work.
-This was only possible through the amazing work of our student anti-bullying ambassadors who worked throughout the year to deliver assemblies, workshops and supported students involved in bullying behaviour, with the support of our Assistant Headteacher, Laura Evans, who has a role to lead our work in this area (Laura Evans is currently on maternity leave).
+We have been working closely with 'Diana Award' and the 'Anti-Bullying Alliance' to focus further on our approach to anti-bullying, and I am delighted to announce that we have been awarded the prestigious 'Gold' status from the 'All Together' programme after they reviewed the progress made with our anti-bullying work.
+This was only possible through the amazing work of our student anti-bullying ambassadors who worked throughout the year to deliver assemblies, workshops and supported students involved in bullying behaviour, with the support of our Assistant Headteacher, Laura Evans, who has a role to lead our work in this area.
 All staff and students made an anti-bullying pledge for the future during the year, and these were read and collated to form our anti-bullying charter.